 Exams will count 25% of the term grade and will be administered during the last 10 days of the term.
-No student is exempt from State developed end-of-course testing.
+No student is exempt from State or local developed end-of-course testing.
 The end-of-course exam will count 25% of the grade for the term.

-Final exam exemptions will be based on attendance, performance and receipt of your signed Accountability Contract.
+Final Exam Exemptions will be based on attendance and performance.

-- a) If a student has 3 absences, he/she would need a 93 average to be exempt.
-If a student has 2 absences, he/she would need an 85 average to be exempt.
-If a student has 1 absence, he/she would need an 80 average to be exempt.
-If a student has 0 absences, he/she would need a 70 average to be exempt. - b) Any student assigned to ISS, OSS, Alternative Placement, and/or corporal punishment is NOT eligible for final exam exemptions that semester.
+- a) If a student has 3 absences, he/she would need a 93 avg. to be exempt.
+If a student has 2 absence, he/she would need an 85 avg. to be exempt.
+If a student has 1 absence, he/she would need an 80 avg. to be exempt.
+If a student has 0 absences, he/she would need a 70 avg. to be exempt. - b) Any student assigned to ISS, OSS, Alternative Placement, and/or Corporal Punishment is NOT eligible for final exam exemptions that semester.

-Board Policy C-4
+Board Policy: C-4